TheSilvaD/Morning-Star/README.txt

 =================================================================================
 RULES
 =================================================================================
-The player has to navigate through the maze before the flashlight runs out of battery.
+The player has to navigate through the maze and locate the keys to escape.
 =================================================================================